jbschooley/TeslAux/README.md

 The two HID interfaces the real device exposes (status telemetry + settings) are **not** included yet.
 If the audio device alone doesn't trigger the icon, they're the next thing to add.

+Tesla: Sees the device as a microphone input and shows the mic icon.
+The sine wave plays through the car's audio system.

+However, there is a noticeable delay (estimating around 100ms) between pressing the button and hearing the sine wave.
+This is much better than Bluetooth, but not instantaneous enough for real-time audio (like playing an instrument).
+The only way to fix this would be to get Tesla's engineers to reduce the buffering.
+I'm surprised they haven't done this already because the delay is noticeable when using the official Tesla Caraoke Mic.

+After a minute, it disconnects and the car shows an unsupported USB microphone popup.
+I assume this is because the TeslaMic firmware is sending some telemetry over the HID interface that this firmware does not implement.
+I don't have an official or clone mic to use to reverse engineer this interface yet.

 ## Build